Applicants must be an organization, association, society or non-profit agency.

 Graffiti Prevention Murals

-Since 2010, the Community Mural Matching Grant Program has supported non-profit community agencies that develop murals in Edmonton neighbourhoods.
+Since 2010, the Community Mural Matching Grant Program has supported non-profit community agencies to develop over 50 murals in Edmonton neighbourhoods.
 The goal is to deter graffiti and create a shared responsibility for graffiti prevention in Edmonton.

 Applicants must operate within Edmonton and must be putting the mural on a building, structure or property within Edmonton city limits.
 Murals must be placed on buildings/structures with a documented history of graffiti vandalism or those that may be prone to graffiti vandalism due to their location.